mariosgit/mbAMP2/README.md

 ## Issues 1.0rc1

-* Fuse solder mask blocker to be wider -> wrong, added rectangles for signals, done.
+* done Fuse solder mask blocker to be wider -> wrong, added rectangles for signals, done.
-* Move 6.5V reg right out of the ribbon caple way, done.
+* done Move 6.5V reg right out of the ribbon caple way, done.
+* done: BUG: TORX17x has no power, inductor to ground ??? isn't it a little cracy.
+And it may use 5V or 3.3.
+* done: BUG TORX  output goes through a 10n cap nd 220ohm, at least in a FreeDSP.
+* done: Add pull down on S0 S1, ADC on input 0 ? default ?
+It's flowting as long MCP23009 is of.
+* done: BUG!!!
+Header is flipped !!! haeh Pfusch !!!
+* ...
+* dir9001 cksel must be low !?
+Or automatic -> connect GND (or error pin)

+* BUG?: The 7404 cinch in seeems to oscilate !?
+* Reset Line, Pull up ! is internally high, ok.
+Stand Alone startup circuit !?

 * Order 2x 595-SN74CBT3253CPW not 1x
 * Sh** the relais is bistable switched by turning polaritz.
 I need AGN 20xxx the none latching !
 769-AGN200S03Z
-* BUG: TORX17x has no power, inductor to ground ??? isn't it a little cracy.
-And it may use 5V or 3.3 and the output goes through a 10n cap nd 220ohm, at least in a FreeDSP.
-* BUG?: The 7404 cinch in seeems to oscilate !?
-* Add pull down on S0 S1, ADC on input 0 ? default ?
-It's flowting as long MCP23009 is of.
-* BUG!!!
-Header is flipped !!! haeh Pfusch !!!
-* Reset Line, Pull up ! is internally high, ok.
-Stand Alone startup circuit !?
-* dir9001 cksel must be low !?
-Or automatic -> connect GND (or error pin)

 # License